IsraelEfrati/Ldap-and-Google-Authenticator-Docker/README.md

 ```

 ## Edit the script.sh
-Set the value of the variable PHPLDAPADMIN_LDAP_HOSTS in line #8 to be your IP
+Set the value of the variable PHPLDAPADMIN_LDAP_HOSTS in line #8 to your IP address